 - Dimensions – 12.75 x 16.75 x 16 inches

 La Pavoni is another brand that has a good name when talking about commercial espresso machines.
-It has few of the best units that are loved by many high end cafes.
-The model we are talking about is Single group and can be a good fit were the daily capacity is of around 150 cups.
-It has a 6.5 liter heat exchanger, which is enormous.
-The features are mostly manual for a professional barista, but machine is very durable and of high capacity.
+It has a few of the best units that are loved by many high-end cafes.
+The model we are talking about is a Single group and can be a good fit where the daily capacity is around 150 cups.
+It has a 6.5-liter heat exchanger, which is enormous.
+The features are mostly manual for a professional barista, but the machine is very durable and of high capacity.